mehermvr/rko_lio/ros/README.md

 ```

 That will also provide additional documentation about the different parameters.
-For some additional details regarding the odometry parameters, please refer to [config.md](../docs/config.md).
+For some additional details regarding the odometry parameters and data itself, please refer to [config.md](../docs/config.md) and [data.md](../docs/data.md).
 ROS-specific parameters are covered here.

 At minimum, you'll need to specify the `lidar_topic`, `imu_topic` and `base_frame` parameters.